 Dysphoria, Incongruence, Identity, Agenda

-As an adult I struggled with my gender, denied and buried it with marriage and evangelical Christianity, only for it to burst out with repressed vengeance years later.
+As an adult, I struggled with my gender, denied and buried it with marriage and evangelical Christianity, only for it to burst out with repressed vengeance years later.

-So at aged 40 I began transitioning, transparently as Katy Jon.
+So at aged 40, I began transitioning, transparently as Katy Jon.
 I went into psychotherapy, explored sex and body workshops for self-development, and experimented with various styles and expressions, until I found myself, my confidence and my congruence between inner and outer selves, and the various parts of who we are that go towards making us who we can be.

-Hence, GenderAgenda was born.
-Through this agency I’ve delivered training and talks to City & County councils, HM Prison Service, Police & Fire Services, Job Centres, Unions, Colleges and Universities.
-Recent talks have covered more than just transgender though and have ranged over the full LGBTI human rights spectrum, as I firmly believe that gender education is about more than being trans or intersex, and that diversity is about more than sex(uality) and gender.
-We need an intersectional programme of human rights and respect that recognises inherent and individual human value, dignity, and autonomy over our body, freedoms, and expression.
+Recent panels and talks and media interviews have covered more than just transgender though and have ranged over the full LGBTIQA+ human rights spectrum, as I firmly believe that gender education is about more than being trans or intersex, and that diversity is about more than sex(uality) and gender.
+We need an intersectional understanding of human rights and respect that recognises inherent and individual human value, dignity, and autonomy over our body, freedoms, and expression.